 Shogo 2 or a sort of expansion pack was planned and was supposed to use a new graphics engine, there are very few pictures of this but there are some tech demo screens and very little is known about this game.
 During the end of Shogo it says "Expect more games in the Shogo saga!" so this was probably the true sequel in works.
 Monolith have not announced Shogo 2 or any other Shogo games since then, however, during a demonstration of F.E.A.R.
 2: Project Origin, they said that they had wanted to do destructible environments in Shogo, and that they were able to do that now in Project Origin with their mech unit, so this combined with all the trivia for Shogo in F.E.A.R. shows they haven't forgotten about Shogo.

 Monolith's pirate-themed 2D-platformer Claw (released in 1997) is referenced in this game.
 The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in Shogo.
 His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in Shogo.

 In the Leviathan there are various doors leading to the rooms of some quite famous anime characters.
-You have M. Kusanagi (Motoko Kusanagi from Ghost in the Shell), R. Hunter (Rick Hunter from Robotech/Macross), N. Izumi (Noa Izumi from Patlabor) and also you can spot a poster showing a logo for "CURV", done in the same way as the NERV logo from Neon Genesis Evangelion.
-In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) you could see that they talked about different anime like Ghost in the Shell and Neon Genesis Evangelion.
+Players have M. Kusanagi (Motoko Kusanagi from Ghost in the Shell), R. Hunter (Rick Hunter from Robotech/Macross), N. Izumi (Noa Izumi from Patlabor) and there is a poster showing a logo for "CURV", done in the same way as the NERV logo from Neon Genesis Evangelion.
+In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) players can see that they talked about different anime like Ghost in the Shell and Neon Genesis Evangelion.

 Intro Childhood Sequence